 We had found the militia soldier slumped forward over the wheel of his jeep with the engine still idling.
 For how many hours had he sat there?
 For how many hours had his lifeless eyes been looking at his equally lifeless wife and his mother, or perhaps his mother in law, lying in the doorway of what may well have been a house of a certain standing, now of no further use to anyone.
 The few remaining Rangers unceremoniously dragged the man from behind the wheel and dumped the body alongside the two dead women.
 After what had seemed like hours of artillery bombardment it was eerily silent now.
-The only sounds that could be heard were the crackle of slow burning fires consuming the wood in various houses in the vicinity, now no more than ruins.
+The only sound that disturbed the silence was the crackle of slow-burning fires consuming the wood in various houses in the vicinity, now no more than ruins.

 The scene on the road to salvation was even more pathetic; both sides of the road were littered with the bodies of refugees who had not managed to reach the helicopters we could now hear whirling in the air.
 They were mainly the elderly, women and small children.
-Here and there, among the small gardens of the houses adjacent to the road South Vietnamese soldiers who had stood their ground, lay among the rubble.
-A water Buffalo dragged with a rope by an old man lay dead along the road with it legs strangely pointing towards safety, but he never got there.
+Here and there, among the small gardens of the houses adjacent to the road, South Vietnamese soldiers who had stood their ground lay among the rubble.
+A water buffalo dragged with a rope by an old man lay dead along the road with its legs strangely pointing towards safety, but he never got there.

 And Lucifer said, ‘Give me your hand, walk with me for a while and I’ll give you a glimpse of my world.’